Royal Flush Poker

 Odds of flopping a Straight Flush draw | 0.72 |

-To get a Straight flush that is Ace to 10, it is necessary to start the hand with two suited cards between 10 and Ace.
+To get a Royal Straight flush that is Ace to 10, it is necessary to start the hand with two suited cards between 10 and Ace.
 Either way in this, it is still necessary to get precise 3 cards to make a Royal Flush Hand.
 This still reduces the chances to minimal.

 However, drawing from a deck of 52 cards gives nearly no probability as there are precisely 19,600 varied hands that a player can get.
 The odds of getting this highest ranking hand is – exactly 1 in 19,600.